mainmatter/ember-vite-codemod/README.md

 ### Running code replacements on... `index.html`

 When running the Vite dev server, the files `vendor.js` and `vendor.css` are no longer physical files, it's Embroider that generates their content and returns it to Vite.
-To let Vite identify these _virtual_ files the source is changed to the following:
+To let Vite identify these _virtual_ files, the URL is changed as follow:

 ```diff
 - <link integrity="" rel="stylesheet" href="{{rootURL}}assets/vendor.css">